 Although we don’t really know the internal workings, we know that the PhysicsScene works in conjunction with the PhysicsModule.

-Both together, they are the witches stew brew where all physics are mixed down into one thing.
+Both together, they are the witch’s stew brew where all physics is mixed down into one thing.

 What a Physics query looks like

 In this part, we will touch very briefly on the most basic concepts of Physics queries.

 GameObjects need to comply with certain aspects to be considered by the Physics class.
 That’s why in the image below, we’ve drawn the Rigidbody inside the object, and the Collider as a sort of boundary.

 As a general rule, you can think of Colliders as public communicators with the outside world, while Rigidbodies are more like the inner private properties an object has.